KofiAnaan0/FeatureEngineering/README.md

      ![offpeak](assets/tenure.JPG)

-     We can see that companies who have only been a client for 4 or less months are much more likely to churn compared to companies that have been a client for longer.
+     Companies who have only been a client for 4 or less months are much more likely to churn compared to companies that have been a client for longer.
 Interestingly, the difference          between 4 and 5 months is about 4%, which represents a large jump in likelihood for a customer to churn compared to the other differences between ordered tenure values.
 Perhaps          this reveals that getting a customer to over 4 months tenure is actually a large milestone with respect to keeping them as a long term customer.

      This is an interesting feature to keep for modelling because clearly how long you've been a client, has a influence on the chance of a client churning.

 2. **Transforming dates into months:**

    Dates as a datetime object are not useful for a predictive model, so we needed to use the datetimes to create some other features that may hold some predictive power.

    - Using intuition, you could assume that a client who has been an active client of PowerCo for a longer amount of time may have more loyalty to the brand and is more likely to stay.
 Whereas a newer client may be more volatile.
 Hence the addition of the months_activ feature.